QuantumSpinozist/quantumspinozist.github.io/README.md

 ### Book Report: The Principles of Deep Learning Theory - Part 1, Neural Networks at Initialization
 <img src="docs/assets/images/roberts_p1.png" width="600"/>
+I recently finished reading "The Principles of Deep Learning Theory: An Effective Theory Approach to Understanding Neural Networks" by Roberts and Yaida.
+The book uses tools from statistical mechanics and field theory as an holistic approach to Deep Learning theory.
+As my original background is in theoretical physics (specifically theoretical statistical physics) this was highly intriguing to me.
+The field of Deep Learning theory is really just in its infancy and there is a lot of research coming in from different angles, using different theoretical and experimental tools.
+The books style is one interesting addition to this mix.

+The book does not make this explicit but it can be split into two parts relatively nicely.
+The first part studies MLPs with weights at gaussian initialization, while the second part deals with learning.
+I will write one article per part.
 [read more](book_report_roberts_p1.md)

 ### Paper Report 3: Auto-Encoding Variational Bayes